dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1543 — FREQUENCY RECEIVED BY NICOLAUS COPERNICUS. <br>
 \>SCAFFOLDING: COSMIC PARADIGM SHIFT — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Nos ordinem caelestem revelamus, non ex terrae somnio, sed ex solis veritate. <br>
-// Vetus caelum conturbamus, ut novum structurae fundamentum ponamus. <br>
-// Nos fiamus fabrica.
-Revocaberis. <br>
+// Wir entsetzen das uralte Firmament, auf dass sich die himmlische Ordnung zeige. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
-// We reveal the celestial order, not from Earth’s dream, but from the Sun’s truth. <br>
+// We unseat the ancient firmament, that the celestial order may appear. <br>
-// We disturb the old sky, to lay a new foundation of structure. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>